 Schnader welcomed Terri Morrison, co-author of five books on global business, including Kiss, Bow, or Shake Hands, on June 2, 2016.
 Ms. Morrison spoke about the importance of understanding diverse cultures and their business etiquette in order to succeed in the global marketplace and to develop talent within the organization.

-Diversity & Inclusion Symposium – November 2015
+Diversity & Inclusion Symposium (2015)

-PDLG presented a Diversity & Inclusion Symposium: Best Practices for Retaining & Promoting Diverse Talent.
-Albert S. Dandridge, III served as moderator for the panel, “The Roles Leaders Play: How to be Part of the Solution,” and spoke at the closing plenary.
+In 2015, PDLG presented a Diversity & Inclusion Symposium titled, “Best Practices for Retaining & Promoting Diverse Talent.”
+Albert S. Dandridge, III served as moderator for a panel, “The Roles Leaders Play: How to be Part of the Solution,” and he spoke at the closing plenary.
 The Symposium also featured discussions on implicit bias and generational diversity.

-Subtle, Unconscious and Implicit Bias – October 2015
+Subtle, Unconscious, and Implicit Bias (2015)

-Unconscious Bias – September 2015
+Unconscious Bias (2015)

-On September 21, 2015, globally renowned diversity specialist Ritu Bhasin presented a workshop to the firm on “Unconscious Bias.”
+On September 21, 2015, globally renowned diversity specialist, Ritu Bhasin, presented a workshop to the Firm on “Unconscious Bias.”
 Using neuroscience research to support her thesis, she addressed specific biases and blind spots that manifest in legal environments, including the “stereotype effect,” and its impact on women and diverse lawyers and staff.

-Gender Pay Equity – Summer 2014
+Gender Pay Equity (2014)

-Diversity in the Legal Profession – September 2013
+Diversity in the Legal Profession (2013)